Tourist trolley

+The trend of tourist-oriented shuttle or tour buses being made to resemble trolley cars/streetcars is believed to have begun around 1975, in the United States, although rare examples existed earlier.

 Use

 Tourist trolleys are used by both municipal and private operators.
 Municipal operators may mix tourist trolleys in with the regular service bus fleet to add more visitor interest or attract attention to new routes.
 In many cities tourist trolleys are used as circulators.
 Tourist trolleys are also run by private operators to carry tourists to popular destinations.

 In San Francisco, tourist trolleys mimic the city's famous cable cars.

 Tourist trolleys sometimes operate in places which also have streetcars.
 For example, tourist trolleys operate in Philadelphia, which also has actual trolley service.

 Operators

 Notable operators of tourist-trolley buses: